VMware

 - Connect VMware agent directly to vSphere (vCenter) server and read all logs from there (recommended).

-- If you do not have vSphere server, connect agents to all standalone ESXi hosts.
+- If you do not have a vSphere server, connect agents to all standalone ESXi hosts.

 Steps to create VMware read-only user in vSphere server: